usr-lab/usr-lab.github.io/_pages/publications.md

 Della Santina, C., Corbato, C. H., Sisman, B., Leiva, L. A., Arapakis, I., Vakalellis, M., … Sierra, C. (2024, March).
 Awareness in robotics: An early perspective from the viewpoint of the EIC Pathfinder challenge “Awareness Inside.”
 In *European Robotics Forum* (pp. 108–113).
 Springer Nature Switzerland.

-**Cumbal, R.**, Kantharaju, R., **Paetzel-Prüsmann, M.**, & Kennedy, J. (2024, September).
+**Cumbal, R.**, Kantharaju, R., **Paetzel, M.**, & Kennedy, J. (2024, September).
 Let me finish first: The effect of interruption-handling strategy on the perceived personality of a social agent.
 In *Proceedings of the ACM International Conference on Intelligent Virtual Agents (IVA)* (pp. 1–10).

 #### 2023